 Gamification benefits has a higher impact when applied to video game format courses.
 Video games create an attractive environment that enhances learning and motivate students to progress.
 The use of gamification elements and videogames in corporate training has particular benefits.
 They are able to pursue together the same objective living a common learning adventure.

-Serious games or educational games for corporate training, are games designed for a primary purpose other than pure entertainment.
-Originally serious games were designed for technical skills development, in sectors like medicine, military or aviation.
+Serious business games or educational games for corporate training, are games designed for a primary purpose other than pure entertainment.
+Originally serious business games were designed for technical skills development, in sectors like medicine, military or aviation.
 The use of serious games in corporate training is relatively recent, however it is forecasted to be one of the fastest growing sectors in the training industry.

 Well-designed serious (educational) games for corporate training, make learning fun, challenging and rewarding.
 Learners do not realize that they are learning when engaged in a game.
 Serious games are used in corporate training in a variety of subjects.